semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 ```

 Jobs in the after_pipeline task are always executed regardless of the result
 of the pipeline.
+Meaning that the after pipeline jobs are executed on passed,
-This includes passed, failed, stopped and canceled results.
+failed, stopped, and canceled pipeline.

 ### Environment variables available in the after_pipeline jobs